 The first step is to determine the stage of your gum disease and if there is any tissue damage.
-Dr. Huckin will evaluate the current condition of your gums and recommend the most suitable treatment options.
+Dr. Huckin will evaluate the current condition of your gums and recommend the most suitable dental services.
 Our treatment options include:

 - Scaling and root planing: Following a thorough cleaning, scaling and root planing is a procedure to remove plaque from the deep pockets where tooth roots may be exposed.
-This removes bacteria that has found its way deep into the gumline, which could be causing your symptoms.
+This removes bacteria that have found their way deep into the gum line, which could be causing your symptoms.

 - Oral surgery: If your gum tissue is extensively damaged, Dr. Huckin may suggest an oral surgery to restore your smile.

 - Antibacterial rinse: To prevent gum disease from returning, Dr. Huckin may recommend that you incorporate an antibacterial rinse into your dental hygiene routine.
 This extra step can be the difference between improving the long-term stability of your gum health.

 What is the difference between plaque and tartar?

 Plaque is a sticky bacterial film that can build on the teeth and gums.
 If plaque is not removed, it hardens to form tartar.
 Tartar is more difficult to remove than plaque because it is a calcified deposit.
 Only dental professionals can effectively remove tartar from the mouth.

 Gum disease treatment is necessary to prevent further complications from periodontitis.
 Gum disease is highly damaging.
 If a bacterial infection like periodontitis enters the bloodstream, it can affect the heart’s health.
 Harmful bacteria can cause inflammation that affects the heart, leading to an increased risk of heart attacks, stroke, and heart disease.
 Periodontol therapy removes harmful bacteria and can prevent additional problems like tooth loss and receding gum tissue.